Arundel Mills Theft Lawyer

 Theft Laws in Maryland

 Robbery, burglary, and other crimes that involve theft, but include the use of a weapon, entering someone’s home, or resulted in injury to the property owner are charged separately and often in addition to a theft charge.
-As a result, the penalties a person may face are very serious and speaking with an experienced Arundel Mills theft lawyer becomes increasingly important.
+As a result, the penalties a person may face are very serious.
+In these cases, speaking with a lawyer skilled in handling theft charges becomes increasingly important.

 Theft in Arundel County is classified as either a misdemeanor offense or felony theft.
 When the value of the property taken is less than $100, it is a misdemeanor offense and is generally not punishable with more than 90 days incarceration, a fine that does not exceed $500, or both.
 If the value of the item taken is more than $100, but less than $1,000, it constitutes a more serious misdemeanor with a penalty of up to 18 months imprisonment, a fine up to $5,000, or both.